1.

 About the program

-In addition, the program guides participants in the development of a social impact project proposal, fostering emerging advocates and empowering them to drive meaningful contributions within their communities while also engaging in community service, creative expression and leadership.
+CHASI provides youth with a foundational understanding of public health topics, particularly relevant to adolescents and Baltimore City youth.
+In addition, the program guides participants in the development of a social impact project proposal to drive positive contributions in their communities while also engaging in community service, creative expression, and leadership.
 Youth emerge as informed, empowered, and dedicated advocates.

 Important Information: